 Whether you're celebrating Thanksgiving, Christmas, New Year's, or Hanukkah, travel is likely the biggest factor contributing to your carbon footprint, but there are a lot of ways you can minimize your impact.
 Obviously the best way to cut down is to stay local for some or all of the holidays.
 Many young people prefer to celebrate "Friendsgiving" in their transplant cities and set aside time for video calls with family, rather than trekking back to their hometowns.
 And if you just don't like your family, pointing to environmental concerns is a perfectly legitimate excuse.

 If that's not an option for you—or if you really love your family for whatever reason—choosing buses and trains over cars and planes is always a plus, and selecting a location that is convenient to the greatest number of attendees can make a huge difference.
-And if you're thinking of travelling to New York City for the Christmas tree lighting or the New Year's Eve ball drop, don't.
+And if you're thinking of traveling to New York City for the Christmas tree lighting or the New Year's Eve ball drop, don't.
 They're awful.

 Get Cozy